sebsch2002/sjgrabber/README.md

 Copyright (c) 2014 Mario Ranftl (@majodev)

-see LICENSE.txt for SJgrabber specific licenses
+see LICENSE.md/LICENSE.html for SJgrabber specific licenses

 see credits.html for node-webkit redistributable licenses (platform dependent, this file ONLY ships with SJgrabber binaries)